rohmin9122/gcam-korea-release/README.md

 driver(stop_after = "module_gcam.korea_batch_socioeconomics_xml")
 ```
 #### How to simulate GCAM
-1. Make XML files as following the above instruction.<br/>
+1. Make XML files according to the above instructions.<br/>
 2. Download [GCAM 5.1.3](https://github.com/JGCRI/gcam-core/releases).<br/>
-3. Copy the all XML files and folder and then paste into <gcam-v5.1.3-Windows-Release-Package/gcamdata/xml>.<br/>
+3. Copy XML files and folder in <working dir/xml>, and then paste into <gcam-v5.1.3-Windows-Release-Package/gcamdata/xml>.<br/>
 4. An [input configuration file](https://github.com/rohmin9122/gcam-korea-release/blob/master/configuration-gcamkorea.xml) is included in the working directory.<br/>
 5. Please refer to [GCAM 5.1.3 instruction](https://jgcri.github.io/gcam-doc/toc.html) for running GCAM.<br/>

 ## Model Results
-* Some parameters are adjusted to reflect historical performance or trend of each provinces, such as fuel preference and income-elasticity in 2015 and 2020.
+* Some parameters are adjusted to reflect historical performance or the trend of each provinces, such as fuel preference and income-elasticity in 2015 and 2020.

-* The model results turned out to be compatible with historical performance.
-And the region-specific features are well captured.</br>
+* From the left hand-side of Fig 1, our model results turned out to be compatible with historical performance.
+In addition, it is worth noticing from Fig 1 that province-specific socioeconomic and energy features such as population, industrial complex, power plants and airport are well captured. </br>

 <p align="center">
   <img src="./res/trend.png" width="500"/><br>